-- listen to what is said without displaying shock or disbelief and accept what the child is saying; - allow the child to talk freely;

-- reassure the child but not make promises that it may not be possible to keep, or promise confidentiality, as a referral may have to be made to CSSW; - reassure the child that what has happened is not their fault and that they were right to tell someone; - not ask direct questions but allow the child to tell their story; - not criticise the alleged perpetrator; - explain what will happen next and who has to be told; - make a formal record and pass this on to the designated safeguarding lead.
+- Understand that that children may not feel ready or able be to make a disclosure.
+Staff are supported to develop secure attachments in with pupils to know baseline behaviour and presentation. - listen to what is said without displaying shock or disbelief and accept what the child is saying; - reassure the child but not make promises that it may not be possible to keep, or promise confidentiality, as a referral may have to be made to CSSW; - reassure the child that what has happened is not their fault and that they were right to tell someone; - not ask direct questions but allow the child to tell their story; - not criticise the alleged perpetrator; - explain what will happen next and who has to be told; - make a formal record and pass this on to the designated safeguarding lead.